mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

     time.sleep(1)
 ```

-So how do you send a email from Python code?
+So how do you send an email using Python code?
 There are two possibilities:

 - Sending via SMTP: This needs a server name, username and password to send the email.
-The Python library `smtplib` offers uncomplicated interaction with a SMTP server.
-In this case a dedicated SMTP server is needed or each user can enter custom access details for an external server (BYOS = bring your own server).
+The Python library `smtplib` offers uncomplicated interaction with an SMTP server.
+In this case a dedicated SMTP server is needed, or each user can enter custom access details for an external server (BYOS = bring your own server).
 - Sending via a web service: Services like _SendGrid API_ offer an API to send emails.
 For even more convenience, it comes with its own Python SDK!
 This gets sending an email via _SendGrid API_ done in a few lines of code.

 ```python